Battle of Mount Street Bridge: Background

 On 24 April 1916, Easter Monday, after Éamon de Valera headed his Volunteers' contingent into Boland's Bakery, another group of 17 Volunteers was sent to secure the Dún Laoghaire road to stall anticipated British reinforcements.
 The 17 volunteers were distributed around Mount Street Bridge: 25 Northumberland Road was initially occupied by four Volunteers, although two were dismissed home for being too young; four Volunteers occupied the Parochial Hall, seven Volunteers held Clanwilliam House, and two were stationed in the Schoolhouse.
 On 26 April, a female dispatcher informed that nearly 2,000 British soldiers had landed at Dún Laoghaire and that the Robin Hood Battalion, the 7th Battalion Sherwood Foresters, was heading towards them.

 Battle

 The advancing British stopped at Carisbrook House and learned about the Volunteers' presence in the area, responding to sniper fire.
 The column came under fire from the two men in 25 Northumberland Road, and it took the British five hours of continued firing to dislodge them from the building.
 Volunteers in the other buildings nearby also shot at exposed British forces.
 The Volunteers held the bridge against British forces for nine hours.
-The battle resulted in the biggest losses to both the British Army and the rebels during the uprising, when at least 26-30 British soldiers fell and some 134 were wounded, while four Volunteers were killed in the action - Dick Murphy, George Reynolds, Michael Malone and Patrick Doyle.
+The battle resulted in the biggest losses to both the British Army and the rebels during the uprising; the Sherwood Foresters suffered 216 casualties, including 28 dead, while four Volunteers were killed in the action: Dick Murphy, George Reynolds, Michael Malone and Patrick Doyle.